Awards Administered by other Authorities

 Fessenden-Trott Scholarship

 This scholarship is available to undergraduate students attending a university in the Atlantic provinces, who have completed their FIRST YEAR of their first bachelor degree program on a full-time basis, as defined by the nominating educational institution, and have attained high academic standing in their postsecondary education to date.
 There are four scholarships valued at $9,000 CAD each.
-To fill out the application please click here, for guidelines, please click here.
+As this scholarship is awarded every 4 years in the Atlantic region, it will be awarded again in 2024 as it was awarded in 2020.

 C.D.
 Howe Scholarship